-The Committee considered that the action taken should, in time, lead to an improved gender balance on the Business Units' management committees and the Group Executive Committee (which currently includes only one woman, whose responsibilities are very broad).
-It recommended that the action plans be pursued or even stepped up.
+The Committee considered that the actions taken in the last few years should, in time, lead to an improved gender balance on the Business Units' Management Committees and the Group Executive Committee (which currently includes only one woman, whose responsibilities are very broad).
+It recommended a review of new initiatives to accelerate the number of women in senior positions.

-The Committee also ensured that the process of continuously updating the succession plans for the Business Units' management committees and key executives was being actively pursued, and that measures existed to deal with a situation where the Casino senior executive position unexpectedly falls vacant.
+The Committee also ensured that measures existed to deal with a situation where the Casino senior executive position unexpectedly falls vacant.
 These measures are regularly presented to the Committee.